SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 tourists, and for all I know, also a lovely place to live.
-It was the subject of satire in the SF comedy [Men in Black II](https://en.wikipedia.org/wiki/Men_in_Black_II), in which we learn that everyone working at the Post Office is either a space alien or someone who specializes in dealing with them.
+It was the subject of satire in the SF comedy [Men in Black II](https://en.wikipedia.org/wiki/Men_in_Black_II), in which we learn that everyone working at the Post Office is either a space alien or someone who specializes in dealing with space aliens.

 But keep in mind what's _behind_ the satire: that this is such a deeply tolerant place that even space aliens can have good jobs and be good community members.
 Go ahead and